The Thrifty Homesteader

 So, how do you know when a goat is in heat?

 Having a wether (castrated male goat) can really be helpful.
-Even after nine years I keep a wether with my does, and he lets me know when a doe is in heat, even when they are not showing some of the obvious signs listed below.
+Even after 17 years I keep a wether with my does, and he lets me know when a doe is in heat, even when they are not showing some of the obvious signs listed below.
 Wethers don’t know that they’re not real bucks, so when a doe is in heat, he’ll mount her, and if the doe will stand for him, that means she is in “standing heat.”
 If the doe runs off or starts to butt heads with the wether, she’s probably close, so you can keep an eye on her for the rest of the day.
+But you can still figure out if your doe is in heat, even if you don’t have a wether.

 Does mounting each other